 That people can be related but share no DNA is called genetic drift or what I call disappearing DNA.
 Some estimates show that up to 10% of 3rd cousins share no DNA .
 No DNA test can find matches for missing DNA, although mathematical models for estimating relatedness, especially when looking multi-generationally, are possible.
 What DNA testing cannot do reliably is show relationships beyond 5th or 6th cousins .
 Even after 2nd cousins it can be difficult .

-This means that even if we knew what genetic signature to look for (what was Lehi’s DNA?), it’s possible that many, even most, Native Americans today, while descended from him, would have no DNA from him.
+This means that even if we knew what genetic signature to look for (what was Lehi’s DNA?), it’s likely that many, even most, Native Americans today, while descended from him, would have no DNA from him.
 They are descendants but might not look like it genetically.
 This is not unique in the Americas, this is true for all of us.
 We do not have genetic material from most of our ancestors (fewer than half, 11 generations back and beyond that even less) so whole lines of ancestors will not show up in our DNA.
 That is one reason why my DNA ancestry map is localized largely to northern and north central Europe.
 The other is because finding DNA matches beyond 5th – 6th cousins becomes difficult to not possible with current technology.

 Now a comment about availability of DNA samples.
 Some of what I have been referencing about DNA and ancestry was covered in book called “A Brief History of Everyone Who Ever Lived” by the geneticist Adam Rutherford.
 At one point in the book he mentions, in passing, Native American DNA studies: “The genetics of Native Americans are poorly understood, and there are no specific tribal markers in DNA” .
 There is a lot of historical and current distrust by many Native Americans over DNA and other medically-related research (based in part on some egregious abuses in the past).
 As time goes on, scientists will be able to collect more and more representative DNA samples.
 This will require careful and thoughtful research.
 It requires outreach and support to historically medically marginalized and abused populations.
 Doing so will start to provide more complete pictures of DNA.
 However, the issue of disappearing DNA (genetic drift) and the fact that everyone today is related to the same people who lived some thousands of years ago, make DNA work incomplete until it can demonstrate what the mathematics of ancestry shows.
 Humans share about 99.9% of their DNA but we do not have the technology to verify the mathematical models showing that everyone is descended from the same people who lived several thousand years ago.